FullHuman/purgecss-docs/with-webpack.md

 * paths

-With the webpack plugin, you can specified the content with an array of filename that should be analyized by purgecss.
-The files can be html, pug, blade, ... files.
-You can use a module like `glob`  or `glob-all` to easily list the files.
+With the webpack plugin, you can specified the content that should be analyized by purgecss with an array of filename.
+It can be html, pug, blade, ... files.
+You can use a module like `glob`  or `glob-all` to easily get a list of files.

 ```js
 const PurgecssPlugin = require('purgecss-webpack-plugin')